CCD729/ccd729.github.io/_pages/projects.md

 </div>
 <p style="color: rgb(100, 100, 100); margin-bottom: 0.4rem;">(Click image to expand)</p>
 <div style="max-width: 560px; margin-bottom: 0.6rem;"><iframe src="https://www.youtube.com/embed/pF_zpxnms3M" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>
-An _Celeste_ mod for experienced players (finished Chapter 4 A-side and collected some strawberries along the way) with a small custom map illustrating a dream of Madeline's.
+A _Celeste_ mod for experienced players (finished Chapter 4 A-side and collected some strawberries along the way) with a small custom map illustrating a dream of Madeline's.
 <br><br>
 This mod was a good level design practice.
 I liked playing Celeste and I decided to make a level for it, so I began learning to use the Loenn map editor.
 I designed all level elements from sketching while imagining and drawing player's progression.
 According to player's metrics, I made a prototype level with documented ideas.
 Then I decorated the map tiles with snowy theme and added player guidance.
 After a series of playtests, I added a checkpoint (spawnpoint) and rebalanced several challenge difficulty.
 I enjoyed making this map and looking at others play.

 ## [King of Kings](https://www.ageofempires.com/mods/details/123352)<br>(Link to Age of Empires 4 mods page, requires Microsoft/Steam login)